google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     unlocked.frames = 2528   # frames spent trying to lock onto the signal
     locked.frames = 384084   # frames spent locked onto a good signal with no glitches glitch.frames = 0        # frames spent glitching or recovering from a glitch
-    reset.count = 208        # number of times the full duplex stream input underflowed and had to resyncronize peak.amplitude = 0.057714  # peak amplitude of the input signal, between 0.0 and 1.0
+    reset.count = 208        # number of times the full duplex stream input underflowed and had to resynchronize peak.amplitude = 0.057714  # peak amplitude of the input signal, between 0.0 and 1.0
     signal.noise.ratio.db =  96.3
     time.total =     9.96 seconds  # close to your specified duration
     time.no.glitches =     9.96    # time we have been running with no glitches
     max.time.no.glitches =     9.96 # max time with no glitches
-    glitch.count = 0               # number of glitch events, actual number may be higher is close together
+    glitch.count = 0               # number of glitch events, actual number may be higher if close together

 Here is a report from a test that failed because the output was muted.
 Note the glitch.count is missing because it could not be measured.